ActivitySim/activitysim/docs/examples.rst

 In ``settings.yaml``:

-* ``want_dest_choice_presampling`` - enable presampling for multizone systems, which means first select a TAZ using the sampling model and then select a microzone within the TAZ based on the microzone's share of TAZ size term.
+* ``want_dest_choice_presampling`` - enable presampling for multizone systems, which means first select a TAZ using the sampling model and then select a microzone within the TAZ based on the microzone share of TAZ size term.

 In ``network_los.yaml``: